-From the contestants you whittle down, it’s a good idea to either hand pick your winner(s) or have a panel of judges to decide (rather than just relying on the number of plays/favourites).
-It is also a good idea to keep entrants up-to-date with the competition once the deadline has passed.
+From the contestants you whittle down, it’s a good idea to either hand-pick your winner(s) or have a panel of judges to decide (rather than just relying on the number of plays/favourites).
+We also recommend keeping entrants up-to-date with the competition once the deadline has passed.
 Send them an email thanking them for their mixes and explain when the winner(s) will be announced.

 4. Promoting your competition